 Games of La Francophonie

-Higgs said that the federal government’s funding formula to support major sporting events is inadequate.
+Gauvin reiterated the province’s commitment to invest a maximum of $10 million towards the Games.
+He said he believes the federal government’s funding formula to support major sporting events is inadequate.